 Don’t mistake this tool for a traditional resume builder where you are saving and downloading the final version of a resume.
 Jobscan’s resume manager is meant more to track the history of job searches and how you might improve your resume.

-Jobscan now has its own built-in resume builder that makes creating your resume quick and easy.
+The Jobscan resume builder is now a built-in feature that makes resume writing quick and easy.
 It creates resumes that accurately autofill into any job application and formats them for applicant tracking systems (ATS).
-This is a brilliant method of creating your resume because it starts off using the criteria most businesses will want to see when filtering out resumes.
+This is a brilliant method of resume optimization because it starts off using the criteria most businesses will want to see when filtering out resumes.

 While Jobscan does not function as a traditional resume builder, this feature does allow for resume editing.
 The Power Edit feature allows you to upload your resume in Word doc format and then edit alongside keyword and formatting suggestions.

 This allows you to keep an eye on your overall score as you make changes.
 When your work is complete, you can then export your final resume.